Contents

 - Medical record numbers

-- Account numbers
+- Account numbers, etc.

 What is ePHI?

-ePHI, which stands for Electronic Protected Health Information, is PHI that is stored, created, or transmitted electronically. ePHI was first defined in the HIPAA Security Rule, and organizations were instructed to implement novel safeguards to protect the data and ensure its sanctity and integrity.
+ePHI, which stands for Electronic Protected Health Information, is PHI that is stored, created, or transmitted electronically. ePHI was first defined in the HIPAA Security Rule, and organizations were instructed to implement novel safeguards to protect the data and ensure its integrity.

 There is some information that does not fall under PHI or ePHI but is equally important.
 To understand what falls under PHI/ePHI, use the following guidelines: